Feb 8, 2016 - 23andMe and You

 Twins have long fascinated us as humans, so much so that twin stories are ingrained in the mythology of almost every culture.

-When we look at identical twins, we often are drawn more to the their similarities than their differences, but the differences can often be just as illuminating.
+When we look at identical twins, we often are drawn more to their similarities than their differences, but the differences can often be just as illuminating.

-Some of this may have to do with fertility treatment and some might be related to women having children later in life.
+Some of this may have to do with fertility treatment, and some might be related to women having children later in life.
 Older women are more likely to have twins than younger women.

 Related Stories